Mission

 We don't take shortcuts that create debt we can't pay

-Multi-tenancy, audit trails, proper queue architecture, ZATCA-compliant billing, Arabic-first design — these are expensive to build correctly and nearly impossible to retrofit.
+Multi-tenancy, audit trails, proper queue architecture, region-aware billing, append-only evidence ledgers, ZATCA-compliant e-invoicing: these are expensive to build correctly and nearly impossible to retrofit.
 We pay the cost upfront.
 The products that result are harder to compete with, not easier to build.
+Bilingual and multi-currency come standard on top of that foundation.

 04